 Then in late January 2018, after a photo order and a few discussions, the Original Captain Marvel, Jackson Bostwick, from the 70's television hit "SHAZAM!" asked Mark if he could represent him.
 Marking his return...

 Jackson, who, later in the year appeared at a con with WWE Hall of Famer Greg "The Hammer" Valentine... told him about his management, and the rest is history.
-Greg signed on in November 2018.
+Greg signed on in November 2018, and their contract terminated in November of 2019.

 Be sure to check out the photos below!
 For more info, or to contact Mark, click here, or call (586) 842 - 1166.